 # Lynk SQL

 Lynk exposes a SQL interface for querying your semantic layer.
-The dialect is your warehouse's SQL with two engine-specific abstractions: `METRIC('name')` for applying a pre-defined aggregation, and `USING('relationship_name')` for joining along a relationship defined in `entities_relationships.yml`.
+The dialect is your warehouse's SQL with two engine-specific abstractions: `metric(<entity>.<name>)` for applying a pre-defined aggregation, and `USING('<join_name>')` for joining along a relationship defined in an entity's `schema.yml`.
 Everything else — `SELECT`, `WHERE`, `GROUP BY`, `HAVING`, `ORDER BY`, CTEs, subqueries, window functions, every scalar and aggregate function your warehouse exposes — is standard SQL.

 The agent uses this syntax internally when generating queries.
-As an engineer, you write it when authoring evaluation test cases — the `expected_output` field in an evaluation is a Lynk SQL query.
+As an engineer, you can also write it directly against a deployed build.
+(Evaluation tooling that consumes Lynk SQL as expected query outputs is planned, not yet available.)

 ## How it works

 Lynk SQL is compiled into your warehouse's native SQL before execution.
-The engine resolves `METRIC()` calls to their aggregation expressions, expands `USING('relationship_name')` into the relationship's `ON` clause from `entities_relationships.yml`, and rewrites entity references to the underlying source tables.
+The engine resolves `metric()` calls to their aggregation expressions, expands `USING('<join_name>')` into the relationship's `ON` clause from `schema.yml`, and rewrites entity references to the underlying source tables.
 Everything else passes through to the warehouse.

 Two consequences worth knowing: